-- a) To ensure an adequate amenity for residential development within the neighbourhood centre. - b) To provide housing diversity - c) Provide smaller dwelling types in convenient locations close to transport, goods and services and usable open space areas.
+- To ensure there is adequate amenity for residential development within the local centre. - b) To provide housing diversity. - c) To provide smaller dwelling types in convenient locations close to transport, goods and services and usable open space areas.

 All residential and mixed use developments shall be at least two storeys with the lowest habitable floor level at least 500 mm above the crown of the road.